UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 The point of designing with modular development is to enforce information hiding which in this case mainly makes the development independent of the specific development team and enables code reuse.
 At a higher state a modular design achieve the same interchangability over the design space.

-### Aditonal material on  Practical implementation of modular design
+### Additional material on Practical implementation of modular design
-The following is a reference to practical  applied modular developemn and design of Agri software it has a good practice described.
+The following is a reference to practical applied modular development and design of Agri software it has a good practice described.
 <br>Jones JW, Keating BA, Porter CH.
 Approaches to modular model development.
 Agricultural Systems.
 2001 Nov 1;70(2):421–43. https://www.sciencedirect.com/science/article/pii/S0308521X01000543

 ## Object Orientation